dai-shi/waku/README.md

 };
 ```

-Static paths (or other values) could also be generated programmatically.
+Static paths (or other config values) can also be generated programmatically.

 ```tsx
 // ./src/pages/blog/[slug].tsx